gioelecrispo/gioelecrispo.github.io/src/assets/articles/wor-talk.md

 The good results obtained show that:
 - using an ideal skeletonization helps a lot, since there is no loss of information and a more in-depth analysis on the signature can be conducted;
-- the clusters of points give a lot of information on how a signature has been traced, allowing to correctly infer the tracing direction.
-We have seen that the more clusters are reconstructed correctly the more likely the signature is reconstructed correctly, so clusters are a key point for the writing order recovery task.
+- clusters of branch points give a lot of information on how a signature has been traced, allowing to correctly infer the tracing direction.
+We have seen that the more clusters are reconstructed correctly the more likely the signature is reconstructed correctly, so they are a key point for the writing order recovery task.
 - easy signatures, with few clusters and components, are almost always reconstructed in the right way.
 <br></br>